 Impact Enrichment Camp

-Following the great success of our 2017 CLT Winter Enrichment Camp and our 2018 CLT Summer and Winter Enrichment Camp we want to scale our impact and reach more kids in Charlotte!
+Following the great success of our 2017 CLT Winter Enrichment Camp, our 2018 CLT Summer Enrichment Camp, our 2018 Winter Enrichment Camp and our 2019 Summer Enrichment Camp we want to scale our impact and reach more kids in Charlotte!

-The free enrichment camps at Johnson C Smith University for boys 8-12 years old impact the lives of 150 children/event.
+The free Boys Summer Enrichment camp at Johnson C Smith University for boys 8-12 years old impact the lives of 150 children/event.
 Each day we feed the kids, have athletic training (football, basketball, kickball) and academic sessions.
 We introduce them to different tradesmen, entrepreneurs, policemen and firemen who share their personal stories with the boys.
 We also give them a tour of the college to show them different paths of life.

 - $300 Amazon gift cards (paying for towels, first aid kits, hand sanitizers, etc.)